tori-calkins/portfolio/README.md

 ## design goals

-    - have an arrow button at the right corner to scroll up and down whole home page and maybe each page
+    - have an arrow button at the right corner to scroll up and down whole home page and maybe each page✅

     - change the font to IBM Plex Serif ✅